 “Times of stress are also times that are signals for growth, and if we use adversity properly, we can grow through adversity”

 - Abraham Twerski

 The more we postpone things, the more it piles up at a later stage.
 It is better to complete one thing each day over the next ten days rather than having to do ten things in one day.
 The more you procrastinate, the more it adds to your stress.
 It then gets difficult to focus on any task in its entirety.
-We may be doing one thing, but our mind will be stressing about all the other things that are yet to be done.
-Thus one of the essential techniques to manage stress includes to quit being a procrastinator and start getting things done.
+We may be doing one thing, but our minds will be stressing about all the other things that are yet to be done.
+Thus one of the essential techniques to manage stress includes quitting being a procrastinator and starting to get things done.